spotDL/spotify-downloader/README.md

 <img src="http://i.imgur.com/Gpch7JI.png" width="290"><img src="http://i.imgur.com/5vhk3HY.png" width="290"><img src="http://i.imgur.com/RDTCCST.png" width="290">

-#### Have an Issue?
+## Reporting Issues

-- Spotify made it mandatory to use a token to fetch track information.
-So, if you get rate limited, please let me know in [#58](https://github.com/Ritiek/Spotify-Downloader/issues/58).
+- **Spotify made it mandatory to use a token to fetch track information.
+So, if you get rate limited or face any token problems, please let me know in [#58](https://github.com/Ritiek/Spotify-Downloader/issues/58).**

 - Search for your problem in the [Issues section](https://github.com/Ritiek/Spotify-Downloader/issues) before opening a new ticket.
-It might be already answered and save you and me some time :D
+It might be already answered and save you and me some time :D.

 - Provide as much information possible when opening your ticket.